Simbioz/bitbucket-to-github-migration-tool/README.md

 ## CLI Flags

+- `--lfs='*.mp4,*.mov'` to specify patterns to import into Git LFS (will rewrite history) before pushing the updated repo to the new remote.

 - `--confirm-before-push` pauses execution before push, allowing things such as setting up Git LFS for repos that contain files too large to push directly.

 - `--confirm-before-next` asks before proceeding with the next repo.
 Useful if you want to try to figure out why one repo's migration fails or to perform manual verifications after each repo migration.

+- `--ignore-failed` does not move a repo from `unmigrated.json` to `failed.json` on failure.
+Useful with to avoid having to manipulate files when you have to retry migrating the same repo multiple times.